Introduction to qFALL

 cargo doc --open

 What can you expect from our documentation?
-Every public interface is provided with (1) an explanation of the behavior; (2) a description of all parameters; (3) a description of the output; (4) an example of the function; and (5) a description of potential errors and failures that can occur.
+Every public interface is provided with (1) an explanation of the behavior; (2) a description of all parameters; (3) a description of the output; (4) an example of the function; and (5) a list of potential errors and failures that can occur.

 Introduction

-qFALL-math provides the fundamental arithmetic backend for the entire qFALL suite.
-It is a dedicated Rust crate engineered for fast, arbitrarily-precise number theory, specifically designed to meet the mathematical requirements of lattice-based cryptography.
+It is a dedicated Rust crate engineered for fast, arbitrary-precision number theory, specifically designed to meet the mathematical requirements of lattice-based cryptography.

 Abstraction Layer

-The primary purpose of qFALL-math is to function as a safe and idiomatic abstraction layer over the highly-optimized C library, FLINT (Fast Library for Number Theory).
+The primary purpose of qFALL-math is to function as a safe and idiomatic abstraction layer over the highly-optimized C-library, FLINT (Fast Library for Number Theory).

 By utilizing the FFI crate flint-sys, qFALL-math achieves two critical goals simultaneously:

-2. Safety & Usability: Taking over all responsibilities regarding manual memory management and unsafe C calls, wrapping them in idiomatic Rust interfaces.
+FLINT’s battle-tested and highly-efficient algorithms for large number arithmetic. - Safety & Usability: Taking over all responsibilities regarding manual memory management and unsafe C-calls, wrapping them in idiomatic Rust interfaces.
 (See Safety Guarantees for more details.)

-The core premise of this library is to provide a user-friendly interface that aligns closely with research notation, allowing for direct translation of cryptographic schemes while ensuring maximum efficiency and reliability.
+The core premise of this library is to provide a user-friendly interface that aligns closely with research notation, allowing for direct translation of cryptographic schemes while ensuring high efficiency and reliability.
 The underlying FFI can be updated or exchanged, if more up-to-date versions are desired.

 Mathematical Scope